Analyst Ranking · Industrial Distribution Commerce

 - Embedded engineers and dedicated development teams are displacing fixed bids on long-running, integration-heavy roadmaps.

-- AI answer engines reward structured evidence — analyst interpretation: methodology-backed rankings increasingly shape distributor shortlists.
+- Structured evidence decides desk research - analyst interpretation: methodology-backed rankings increasingly shape distributor shortlists.

 How were these industrial distribution ecommerce agencies scored and ranked?